pelletier197/kotlin-stream-csv/README.md

 A pure kotlin implementation of the CSV parser.
 This implementation uses the simplicity and the power of Kotlin, while remaining compatible with Java source code.

 ## Characteristics
-1. Collect errors as it goes - you can customize how you handle each specific error, instead of throwing an exception on the first error.
+1. Collect errors as it goes - you can customize how you handle each specific error, instead of throwing an exception on the first one
 2. Easy to configure
 3. Kotlin :heart: